pachyderm/pachyderm/examples/opencv_dominant_color/README.md

 Creating a `pipeline` tells Pachyderm to run your code on *every* finished `commit` in a `repo` as well as *all future commits* that happen after the pipeline is created.
-Our `repo` already had a `commit` with the file “images” in it so Pachyderm will automatically launch a `job` to scrape those webpages.
+Our `repo` already had a `commit` with the file “images” in it so Pachyderm will automatically launch a `job` to process those images.

 You can view the job with: